Dina-CM/Performance-modeling-of-Bifacial-PV-Power-Plants-in-a-Nordic-Climate/README.md

 ## Prerequisites:
-The use of the scripts included in this repository requireds the previous installation of [RADIANCE](https://github.com/NREL/Radiance) and [bifacial_Radiance](https://bifacial-radiance.readthedocs.io/en/latest/index.html#), as well as python with numpy and jupyter.
+The use of the scripts included in this repository requireds the previous installation of [RADIANCE](https://github.com/NREL/Radiance) and [bifacial_Radiance](https://bifacial-radiance.readthedocs.io/en/latest/index.html#), as well as python with numpy, jupyter and pvlib.